kartheekmallapu/Hello-World-Api-WebApp/README.md

 $ docker run -d -p 80:5000 webapp-simple:1
 ```
 ### Testing
 I have tested the application and works fine for me.
-Please navigate to "testing" folder and verify execution and testing results.
+Please open execution.log to verify the steps.